Triennial Standards Review

 Step 1: Gather topic suggestions related to water quality standards from internal staff, external partners and the general public.
 Compile a list of relevant topics.

-Step 4: Prioritize topics based on survey responses and draft a workplan for the next three years.
+Step 4: Use public input to help prioritize topics and draft a workplan for the next three years.

 Step 5: Begin work on the prioritized topics.